Joe’s Science Book Recommendations

 Oliver Sacks is another one of those scientists and authors where you should read anything you can get your hands on.
 His latest book, Hallucinations, describes his work using hallucinogenic drugs (on himself and others) to understand the workings of the brain.
 Here’s his entire book collection, including Awakenings and The Man Who Mistook His Wife For A Hat.
 All recommended.

 Connectome: How the Brain’s Wiring Makes Us Who We Are - Sebastian Seung: While I’m not fully on the “connectome” wagon, the idea that mapping our brain’s every neural connection will be the Rosetta stone that unlocks the secrets of the mind, but I am sure that we are more than a pile of nerve cells.
 This book tackles a relatively new science, the science of brain networks.
 It’s a sign of the coming era of the brain studying itself.

 The Tell-Tale Brain - V.S.
 Ramachandran: From phantom limbs to the nature of consciousness itself, a recommended exploration into how the brain’s oddities can teach us how it works.

 The Way Things Work - David Macaulay: This book needs no introduction to those of us of a certain age.
-I grew up reading this before bed.
+I wore this book out when I was a kid.
 I don’t know for sure, but it probably has a lot to do with why I became a scientist.